ZukisaNante/EAGLE/README.md

 > - Junior Web Developers were given a task to make a project by inventing a company and design its webside.
 > - They were a group of four with their names appearing on their website.
+> - Publish the website on github (free publishing, community platform and stimulates learning)

 ---